hms-dbmi/pic-sure-all-in-one/README.md

 failure.
 It does not stop WildFly or archive the legacy configuration directory.
 Do not run **Initial Configuration Pipeline** as an upgrade procedure for an existing deployment.

+For the PIC-SURE database connection, a `SPRING_DATASOURCE_URL` or `SPRING_DATASOURCE_USERNAME` already set in `operations/operations.env` is kept.
+Otherwise the job reads the `PicsureDS` connection from `standalone.xml`, decoding XML entities such as `&amp;` in the URL, and when no WildFly configuration exists it writes the operations service defaults so the settings are explicit.
+The summary says which of the three happened for each key without printing the values.
+If the job reports the connection as missing or unresolved, set both keys in `operations/operations.env` and rerun.

 ## Users